AdamTovatt/byte-shelf/README.md

    The server will start on `https://localhost:7001` (or the next available port).

+   **Note:** By default, API key authentication is enabled.
+You must set an API key in your configuration (see below) and provide it in all client requests.
+See the [API Key Authentication](#api-key-authentication) section for details.

 3. **Configuration**

    The server can be configured through `appsettings.json`: